potalora/cold_inbound_centralizer/README.md

-Of course.
-You're right, using a library like `browser-use` which is built on an AI-first approach can significantly simplify the browser automation part of this task.
-It replaces complex Selenium code with natural language prompts, making the agent's logic more intuitive and easier to maintain.

-Here is a revised README that builds the project around the `browser-use` library.

-***

 # AI-Powered LinkedIn Deal Flow Agent (with browser-use)

 This project creates an AI-powered agent that automates sourcing angel investment deals from your LinkedIn messages.
 It intelligently uses natural language to control a web browser, identifies potential investment opportunities in your inbox, extracts key information, and organizes it all in a Google Sheet.